billfitzgerald/infosec-primer/testing_scenarios.md

 ### E4.3.1 Overview

 Applications can include caching directives in response headers to instruct the browser how it should store the result in history and cache buffers.
-In practice, different browsers handle cache and history related directives differently.
-Because of the complexity of reviewing cache directives on individual responses, the recommended usage is to directly test the history and caching behavior of the application using the "Browser-based history test" and "Browser cache inspection" documented later in this section.
+In practice, different browsers handle cache- and history-related directives differently.
+Because of the complexity of reviewing cache directives on individual responses, the recommended usage is to directly test the history and caching behavior of the application using the "browser-based history test" and "browser cache inspection" documented later in this section.
 Proxy logging of the user session can be used to look for pages of interest that can be searched for in the cache.

 The absence of some or all of the recommended cache-related directives in responses can be used as another clue when looking for sensitive data responses that may be stored in the browser disk cache.
-The following sections describe header response inspection, history checking and browser disk cache inspection.
+The following sections describe header response inspection, history checking, and browser disk cache inspection.

 ### E4.3.2 Header Response Inspection

 It is possible to examine the headers of the http responses to sensitive page loads to see if the cache controls that prevent cache and history storage are present.
-In practice, different browsers handle cache and history related directives differently.
+In practice, different browsers handle cache- and history-related directives differently.
 There is some consensus that the combination of directives in the screenshot below will prevent caching or history storage across the major browsers.
-Note that "Expires" can be set to '0' or a time in the past.
-Also note that GET responses can be cached or stored in history but POST responses are not cached.
+Note that "Expires" can be set to "0" or a time in the past.
+Also note that GET responses can be cached or stored in history, but POST responses are not cached.

 Cache headers displayed in ZAP: